krisrs1128/distortions/README.md

 original data manifold are warped.
 By hovering over different regions of the map, we invert the warping in the region surrounding the mouse.
-For example, this shows that the T cells near the top and bottom of the T cell cluster are in fact more distant from each othoer than the static embedding would suggest.
+For example, this shows that the T cells near the top and bottom of the T cell cluster are in fact more distant from each other than the static embedding would suggest.

 ![](https://github.com/krisrs1128/distortions-data/blob/main/figures/pbmc_isometry.gif?raw=true)